How to set up automatic domain renewal?

 Your account will have a default auto-renew setting that will be applied to all domain registrations when you register them.

-We recommend to keep the Auto-renew on at all times.
+We recommend keeping the Auto-renew on at all times.
 The costs for accidentally renewing a domain name are far lower than the potential cost and headache that is caused by accidentally not renewing a domain name.

 - Default: This setting will take the default account setting and renew domain names accordingly.
 If you have auto-renew disabled for your account, then all domains with the setting 'Default' will not be automatically renewed.
 If your auto-renew setting for your account is enabled, then all domains with the setting 'Default' will be automatically renewed.